-When you want to edit an audio file or when you want to create or record your own music, what is you need is a capable audio editing software.
-A good audio editor software has all the features, can handle long sessions of recording, and even lets you make and manage music.
-In our previous articles we covered free audio editing software, but most of them contain ads, upgrade prompts, or even artificial limitations.
-To deal with that, here are some of the best free and open source audio editing software.
+When you want to edit an audio file or when you want to create or record your own music, you need a capable audio editing software that has all the features, can handle long sessions of recording, and even lets you make and manage music.
+In our previous articles we covered free audio editing software, but most of them contain ads, upgrade prompts, and even limitations.
+To deal with that, here are some of the best free and open-source audio editing software.

-When it comes to free and open source audio editing software, Audacity is one of best in terms of features, accessibility, and plugins.
-Though I don’t edit audio files on a regular basis, I use Audacity from time to time for some minor tasks like converting M4A format to MP3, Splitting MP3 files, removing noise from old audio files, etc. The user interface is traditional and looks a bit dated but it is very user friendly and gets the job done without any hiccups.
+Audacity is one of the best in terms of features, accessibility, and plugins.
+I use Audacity from time to time for some minor tasks like converting M4A format to MP3, Splitting MP3 files, removing noise from old audio files, etc. The user interface is traditional and looks a bit dated but it is very user friendly and gets the job done without any hiccups.

 We use audacity to edit audio for our YouTube channel

-Audacity supports a wide range of audio formats including but not limited to WAV, FLAC, AIFF, AU, MP3, etc. When it comes to editing, you can do things like recording, import and export, scrubbing and seeking, cut, copy, paste, mix multiple tracks, unlimited undo, automatic crash recovery, sync-lock tracks, etc.
+Audacity supports a wide range of audio formats including but not limited to WAV, FLAC, AIFF, AU, MP3, etc. When it comes to editing, you can do things like recording, import and export, scrubbing and seeking, cut, copy, paste, mix multiple tracks, etc. It also lets you undo without any limits, has automatic crash recovery, sync-lock tracks, and much more useful features.

-Pro Tip: You can also use Audacity to record audio comping out of computer.
+Pro Tip: You can also use Audacity to record audio coming out of the computer.

-Platform support: Audacity is a multi-platform software that supports Windows, Mac, and Linux.
+Platform support: Audacity supports Windows, Mac, and Linux.

 2. Traverso DAW

-As good as it is, Traverso DAW is officially only available to Linux users.
-Moreover, you need to know how to compile Traverso DAW from source and then install it.
+Traverso DAW is officially only available to Linux users and you need to know how to compile Traverso DAW from the source and then install it.
 That being said, on some distributions, like on Ubuntu and its derivatives, you can install Traverso DAW with a single command.
-Optionally, you can check for its availability in the included app store.
+Optionally, you can check for its availability on the included app store.

 If you are looking for a scalable professional audio editing software that can effortlessly manage recording multiple instruments then try Traverso DAW.

-Platform support: Traverso DAW supports only Linux platform.
+Platform support: Traverso DAW is available for Linux.

-Ardour is a professional open source audio editing workstation for Windows, Mac, and Linux users.
+Ardour is a professional open-source audio editing workstation for Windows, Mac, and Linux users.
 One of the best features of Ardour is its Flexible Recording.
 Using which you’ll be able to set layered, destructive, and non-layered modes on per track basis.
 You can even manage individual monitoring options per track by simply clicking on the individual monitor buttons.
-Moreover, being a professional software, the Mixer section of Ardour is one of the best compared to other software on this list.
+The Mixer section of Ardour is one of the best compared to other software on this list.
 It has a ton of options with a friendly user interface.

 Platform support: Ardour supports Windows, Mac, and Linux.

-If you are into DJing then Mixxx is one of the best free and open source software that enables you to fly with your creativity.
-The software is designed to be friendly for both beginner and professionals alike.
-Gettings started with Mixxx is nothing hard, simply drag a song into Mixxx and you can start manipulating it using beats, cue points, and scrollable and scratchable waveforms among other things.
+If you are into DJing then Mixxx is the one to go for.
+The software is designed to be friendly for both beginners and professionals alike.
+Gettings started with Mixxx is easy, simply drag a song into Mixxx and you can start manipulating it using beats, cue points, and scrollable and scratchable waveforms among other things.